- Latin name

 Behaviour and Sociality: Appear predominantly solitarily, excluding initial emergence and mating.
 Upon emergence from hibernation in spring will bask in groups during which males spend time writhing over one another "scent checking".
 Juveniles may remain in area of birth for a while after birth, but don't appear to interact with siblings or mother.

 Threats: Decline in heathland (including moorland burning) and dune systems as plantation forestry, urbanisation and agriculture has spread.
 Intensive agriculture, mowing and grazing has also reduced suitability of many downland and woodland habitats.
-Climate change; milder, wetter winters may increase metabolism (reduce hibernation) and flood hibernacula (per New Forest), although warmer summers may increase range.
+Climate change; milder, wetter winters may increase metabolism (reduce hibernation) and flood hibernacula (as in the New Forest), although warmer summers may increase range.

 Bibliography